-+ Such events are very sociable as well as being excellent opportunities to gain experience on the river.
+Members of the club join a number of informal cruises in company over the season, such as day trips to Erith Yacht Club and back, enjoying the hospitality at Erith over lunch.
+Such events are very sociable as well as being excellent opportunities to gain experience on the river.
 The club organises an ever popular annual East Coast cruise - more detail below.